Schockwav3/SMILESGeneratorPredictor/README.md

    - To activate the created conda environmentconda and getting started execute `conda activate GeneratorPredictor`

-**Clone the repository:**
+### Repository

+- Clone the repository:

     ```bash
     git clone https://github.com/Schockwav3/SMILESGeneratorPredictor.git
-    cd smiles-generation
+    cd SMILESGeneratorPredictor
     ```

 ## Requirements

-- Set up all required data
+Set up all required data

 - **Phase 1 SMILES Generator**

    - You need the input **chembl_smiles.txt** containing the 1.8 million small molecule compounds from the ChEMBL database.
-This is the dataset what I used to lead the SMILES Predictor to train the vocabular and the basic structure of molecules.
+This is the dataset what I used to lead the SMILES Generator to train the vocabular and the basic structure of molecules.
 It is already in the repository.
 If you want to use a different dataset for training feel free to change it in your project and update the `file_path`.

+> [!TIP]
-> Note: The defined vocabulary is adjusted to the components of the molecules that occur most frequently in this data set.
+ The defined vocabulary is adjusted to the components of the molecules that occur most frequently in this data set.
 I have written and added a script `Vocabulary_Creator` that analyses other datasets and outputs which vocabulars are most common.
 With this information you can extend the vocabulary if necessary.

-   - Once the network has been pretrained on the basic dataset, it will be saved under the `save_model_path` and can then be further trained for Transfer Learning or phase 2.
+   - Once the network has been pretrained on the basic dataset, it will be saved under the `save_model_path` and can then be further trained for Transfer Learning or fine-tuning (Phase 2).

+> [!TIP]
-> Note: It is also possible to use **Transfer Learning** to a second more specific dataset of SMILES.
+ It is also possible to use **Transfer Learning** to a second more specific dataset of SMILES.
 To do this, simply save the model after the first training and activate `use_pretrained_model = True`, adjust the parameters, define the second / new dataset as new `file_path` and run the code again.

 - **Phase 2 SMILES Generator**